depthfirstlearning/depthfirstlearning.com/_posts/2019-06-06-NeuralODEs.markdown

 date:   2019-06-06 10:00:00 -0400
 categories: neural-nets
 author: luca
-blurb: "Neural ODEs are neural network models which generalize standard layer to layer propagation to continuous depth models.
-Starting from the observation that the forward propagation in neural networks is equivalent to one step of discretation of an ODE, we can construct and efficiently train models via ODEs.
-On top of providing a novel family of architectures, notably for invertible density models and continuous time series, neural ODEs also provide a memory efficiency gain in supervised learning tasks.
-In this curriculum, we will go through all the background topics necessary to understand these models.
-At the end, you should be able to implement neural ODEs and apply them to different tasks."
+blurb: "Neural ODEs are deep learning architectures which combine neural networks and ODEs, providing new models for different tasks, including supervised learning, generative modeling and time series forecasting.
+In this curriculum, we will go through all the tools needed to understand how they work."
 feedback: true
 ---